Verifying Equivalence of JVM Programs, Using pequod

 -

-program-analysis framework to translate a given JVM bytecode class into an intermediate representation. -
+pequoduses thesootprogram-analysis framework to translate a given JVM bytecode class into an intermediate representation. -

-automatic theorem prover to attempt to synthesize relational invariants that prove the equivalence of given programs, or to generate an input on which they are not equivalent.
+pequoduses thez3automatic theorem prover to attempt to synthesize relational invariants that prove the equivalence of given programs, or to generate an input on which they are not equivalent.

 Limitations

-returns that they are (not)
+If pequod, given programs P0 and P1 returns that they are (not)

-are indeed (not) equivalent.
+equivalent, then P0 and P1 are indeed (not) equivalent.
 However,

-may not terminate on some pairs of programs.
+pequod may not terminate on some pairs of programs.
 This limitation

 is fundamental to any equivalence verifier.

-The current public version of pequod
+The current public version of pequod has been made available

 primarily for public experimentation, and does not support all